Voinalovych-Anastasiia/rsschool-cv/cv.md

 ---

+## Learning Interests

+- **Exploring JavaScript:** Currently diving deeper into JavaScript fundamentals and exploring its various frameworks and libraries.
+- **Focused on Web Development:** Passionate about mastering front-end web development techniques and exploring modern design trends.
+- **Continuous Learning:** Actively seeking new opportunities to enhance coding skills through online tutorials, forums, and engaging with developer communities.

 ## English

 - Regularly practicing English through reading technical articles, watching coding tutorials, and participating in online forums and communities.